Leadville Street Names Change with The Times

 For the most part, the idea worked.
 But the mountain folks are funny when it comes to change.
 Chestnut Street was “grandfathered” and has never changed.
 State Street was changed to 2nd Street but the old name hung on well into the middle of the 20th century, except for the block between Harrison and Pine Streets where it continues to be referred to as old State Street.

-Even as Leadville and Lake County continues to grow, new streets are made and named.
+Even as Leadville and Lake County continue to grow, new streets are made and named.
 There are the more recent ones down off of County Road 4, where you can find Ranch Road and Alpine Cirque (a cirque in Leadville?!)

 Of course, most of the West Park streets are named after 14ers.
 And then there’s the Gem Valley subdivision with Ruby Lane and Turquoise Street.